Kelli Giddish: 2005–2010: Early career

 Giddish portrayed Diana Henry on soap opera All My Children from 2005 to 2007.
 In July 2007, it was confirmed by Soap Opera Weekly magazine that Giddish and All My Children parted ways in a mutual decision and that she would make her final appearance as Di on September 19, 2007.
-Giddish appeared in the thriller film Death in Love (2008), which premiered at the Sundance Film Festival, and played the role of Courtney in the web series The Burg.
+Giddish appeared in the thriller film Death in Love (2008), which premiered at the Sundance Film Festival and played the role of Courtney in the web series The Burg, credited as the first scripted webseries online.
 The same people responsible for The Burg also created All's Faire, in which Giddish played the role of Cindy.

 Giddish, Nicholas Bishop, and Ravi Patel were cast in Fox's reincarnation drama pilot Past Life.
 The WBTV-produced project revolved around past-life investigators.
 Giddish played a Ph.D. in psychology and cognitive research who believes in reincarnation.
 It was announced on May 18, 2009, that Fox had ordered Past Life to series, airing midseason 2010 at 9:00 PM EST on Tuesdays.
 It premiered on February 9, 2010, and was canceled on February 18.

 Giddish starred as the central character, U.S. Marshal Annie Frost, in the police procedural drama Chase, which premiered on NBC in fall 2010.
 Giddish received rave reviews for her ability to play the lead character in the series, but it was pulled in early February 2011.
 On April 6, 2011, NBC decided to air five new episodes of Chase on Saturday nights with the first beginning on April 23, 2011.